jmcelroy5/personal-site/_posts/2025-04-30-reflections-after-a-year-of-journaling.md

 ### Final Thoughts

-Silk and Sonder may not be the answer for everyone, The ultra femme aesthetic and emphasis on positive psychology may not be your jam.
+Silk and Sonder may not be the answer for everyone.
+The ultra femme aesthetic and emphasis on self-improvement and positive psychology may not be your jam.
 But journaling is a powerful tool I think anyone could  benefit from.
 It doesn't have to look any particular way.
-You could scribble on computer paper or a legal pad, buy a blank journal at the bookstore, try a different guided journal (just google "guided journal" to see a million options), type in the Notes app on yoor phone, or use a site like [750 words](https://750words.com/).
+You could scribble on computer paper or a legal pad, buy a blank journal at the bookstore, try a different guided journal (just google "guided journal" to see a million options), type in the Notes app on your phone, or use a site like [750 words](https://750words.com/).
 All that matters is you're giving your brain a chance to breathe by externalizing some of the thoughts/plans that are swirling around in there.